mikecann/mikecann.co.uk/public/posts/project-technology-deformable-terrains/post.md

 </table>
 </p>

-&nbsp;Each texture layer at the moment is 2048x2048 (which is the maximum texture resolution the 360 supports) and is in the format Color (8bpp).
+Each texture layer at the moment is 2048x2048 (which is the maximum texture resolution the 360 supports) and is in the format Color (8bpp).
 The indestructable and the destructable layer are then sent to the GPU for use in rendering and particle collisions by the GPU particle system.

 Objects such as players and weapons that are updated by the CPU however cannot perform collision checks on a texture that is on the GPU (without calling getData() which causes read-back which is horribly slow).
 So the destructable and the instructable layers are duplicated in the initial load of the level and saved as a large two dimensional array of Colors on the CPU.